buncle69/MEV-BOT-2024/README.md

 ## Contributing

 We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.
+Please read our Contributing Guidelines before submitting a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License